Abai/qwen-code-local/README.md

 2. `run.sh` - Runs the container with host networking
 3. `run_offline.sh` - Runs the container with no network access
 4. `test_openai.sh` - Tests that the API is working correctly
+5. `view_llama_server.sh` - Opens a terminal session to the running llama.cpp server container
+   To detach from the tmux session, press `Ctrl-b` followed by `d`

 ## Usage